ナム

 Did the girl have the demon’s attention?

-“Explosive weapons, withdrawn,” the high-pitched monotone announced over another mechanical whirr.
+“Explosive weapons, withdrawn,” the high-pitched monotone announced over the sound of another mechanical whirr.
 “The target has been damaged.
 Melee weapons deployed.
 Estimated time to elimination, two minutes.
 Remain where you are.”

 More bullets.
 These ones hit a different wall, going by the direction of the noise.